 If the screen mirroring connection has worked correctly you will now see a direct mirror image of your iPhone display on your large screen TV.
 To stop iOS mirroring, once again open the “Control Center” settings page as pictured above and tap then tap the “Stop Mirroring” button on your screen or you can also press the Menu button on your Apple TV remote control if that is more convenient.

-If preferred you can also stream video directly from your iPhone, iPad or iPod directly to your Apple TV directly from within iOS applications.
+If preferred you can also stream video directly from your iPhone, iPad or iPod, Samsung TV and other devices directly to your Apple TV directly from within iOS applications.
 Once again check that both devices are on the same wireless network and your devices are both AirPlay 2 compatible.
 While watching a video in an app for instance, down in the bottom left-hand corner you will see a small rectangle with a triangle at the bottom which look similar to a TV screen.
 (The icon will be featured in any application that supports Airplay 2 Streaming).

 By tapping the button you’ll then be presented with a list of compatible Airplay devices on your wireless network capable of accepting your stream, select one and you will see your content appear on your large TV screen or device and the logo will turn from white to blue.
 Be aware that not all applications support AirPlay, but you can always check whether an application is compatible by visiting the applications official Apple Store page for clarification.